alsuhaibi96/form-validating-template/README.md

 # form-validating-template
-A form that shows an example about validating using javaScript
+A form that shows an example about validating input using javaScript